STATE OF CALIFORNIA PROPOSITION 65 WARNING EXPLANATION

 Proposition 65 requires warnings to accompany any product that contains or may contain any of the chemicals appearing on the list administered by California’s Office of Environmental Health Hazard Assessment (OEHHA), a part of the California Environmental Protection Agency.

-The current Prop 65 List of chemical list can be found here: California Proposition 65 Chemical List
+The current Prop 65 List can be found here: California Proposition 65 Chemical List

 Why has KLM Performance decided to provide a warning?